 The Scottish Cluster unites communities, industries and businesses to deliver CCS, hydrogen and other low carbon technologies, supporting Scotland, the UK and Europe to meet net-zero goals.

 The Cluster has a clear roadmap, ready access to key infrastructure and a series of CO2 reduction projects aligned to the county’s net-zero goals.
 With the potential to address up to 9 million tonnes of CO2 that currently comes from the top emitting sectors in Scotland, the cluster offers a very large CO2 transportation and storage solution.
 This includes shipping CO2 through Scottish ports, which is crucial to reducing industrial emissions in some areas of the UK, and even Europe.
 If Scotland secures up to 40% of the UK’s CCUS programme, it could create up 45,000 new jobs by 2030 and up to 100,000 by 2050.

 Research and innovation will enable us to:

 IDRIC’s research to support the Scottish Cluster includes projects to understand the reskilling requirements for the transition to net zero and how hydrogen storage and transport networks can be optimised.
-Ten of our projects are led by local research institutes, who have long established links with Scottish industry.
+Ten of our projects are led by Scottish research institutions, who have long established links with local industry.

 Smart policy and governance for industrial decarbonisation, University of Sussex, University of Manchester, Queen’s University Belfast